bmqube/syncron/readme.md

 # Syncron

-### Syncron is a command-line tool for synchronizing data between different sources, such as databases.
+### Syncron is a command-line tool for synchronizing data between different databases.

 ## Installation